 CTA offers year-round opportunities to bring your bicycle aboard and explore Chicago through sustainable and multimodal transportation.
 For more information on the CTA and bicycling, visit https://www.transitchicago.com/bikeandride/.

 All CTA buses are equipped with bike racks, located on the front of the bus, with most regular, two-wheeled bikes fitting into the racks.
 CTA buses include two types of bicycle racks- the Byk Rak and Sportworks models.
 They differ by the color of their support arms; Byk Rak (red wheel support arms) and Sportworks (yellow or black wheel support arms).

-Here are step-by-step instructions on how to properly get your bike on a CTA bus.
+How to Bike & Ride: On the Bus is CTA’s step-by-step guide, which contains videos and written instructions on how to properly get your bike on a CTA bus.